gvwilson/sensibleadventures/nardica.md

 "Bend her straight, she'll just bend bent again," he pronounced.
 "What she needs is replacing."

-The tension eased out of Madi's shoulders.
+The tension eased out of Iffy's shoulders.
 Mr. Mishra didn't bargain unless he'd already mostly decided to do something.
 Now it was just a matter of price.